dudu1234/consumer-producer-generic-app/client/README.md

 - Because of an error, `eas submit` is not working (need to check...).
 In order to publish manually (on testing mode) go to ```https://play.google.com/console/u/1/developers/6636937385538026181/app/4973852792863535591/tracks/internal-testing?tab=testers```

 ## Download Android App
-- Please send your user email to `dudub@wix.com` in order to be able to connect to this App.
 - Use the following link from your android phone: `https://play.google.com/apps/internaltest/4701480184624288630`
 -